 Ensuring Your Information is Reported to Credit Bureaus

 If your payments from your secured card aren’t being reported to the credit bureaus, it won’t impact your credit score.
 Ask upfront or carefully read your loan term agreement to find out how your information is reported.

 Upgrading to an Unsecured Credit Card

 You can also start to take advantage of a rewards program that allows you to redeem points for cash back, gift cards, travel, and more.
 You don’t have to necessarily stick with your same financial institution, so this is another opportunity to shop around for the best deal and compare offers.

-While you never want to close all your credit cards at once nor do you want to close your oldest accounts.
-However, you won’t hurt your credit score if you are replacing it with another account, or have an otherwise healthy mix of different types of credit.
+You never want to close all your credit cards at once nor do you want to close your oldest accounts.
+However, you won’t hurt your credit score if you are replacing a recent account with another account, or have an otherwise healthy mix of different types of credit.
 Your credit score does take into account the age of your credit accounts, but that is calculated by its opening date.